rajat693/nextjs-auth-firebase/AUTHENTICATION_IMPLEMENTATION_GUIDE.md

 - [ ] **Login**
   - [ ] Google OAuth popup opens
+  - [ ] Microsoft OAuth popup opens
   - [ ] User can authenticate with Google
+  - [ ] User can authenticate with Microsoft
   - [ ] ID token is sent to server
   - [ ] Session cookie is created
   - [ ] User is redirected to dashboard
   - [ ] User state is available in context
+  - [ ] Separate loading states for each provider
+  - [ ] Buttons are disabled during any sign-in process

 - [ ] **Session Persistence**
   - [ ] Session persists on page refresh